Pinterest is a social network that allows you save, sort and manage images and other content such as videos and articles

 As long as you signed up for a business Pinterest account, you can also view analytics about your profile, audience and more.

-If your business only does one thing on Pinterest…
+If you only do one thing on Pinterest…

 Make sure your profile is easy to find, and that you have at least two or three boards that contain interesting items.